Drug And Alcohol Addiction In Richmond, Virginia

-Fentanyl is widely used by Richmond-area drug dealers to mix with other drugs to increase their potency and decrease their price, and concerns arise as Carfentanil, an even more dangerous substance is beginning to appear more frequently as well.
-No age range is spared from addiction, as natives as young as 15 and as mature as 65 and up are victim to Opioids.
+Fentanyl is widely used by Richmond-area drug dealers to mix with other drugs to increase their potency and decrease their price, and concerns arise as Carfentanil, an even more dangerous substance, is beginning to appear more frequently as well.
+No age range is spared from addiction, as natives as young as 15 and as mature as 65 (and up) are victim to Opioids.
 The lives claimed by Opioids have increased over time; in 2019, Richmond lost 60 to death from an overdose of Opioids.
 By 2020, that number was 155.

-Alcohol use and binge drinking is common in Richmond.
-Binge drinking is classified as 4 or more drinks for woman in 1 to 2-hour timeframe and 5 or more drinks for men in the same timeframe.
+Alcohol use and binge drinking are common in Richmond.
+Binge drinking is classified as 4 or more drinks for women in a 1 to 2-hour timeframe and 5 or more drinks for men in the same timeframe.
 Per the CDC’s Behavioral Risk Factor Surveillance System, 16.1% of Virginia adults reported either binge drinking or heavy drinking (defined as 8 drinks a week for women and 15 for men) in 2020.

-If someone suspects a loved one of friend may be struggling with addiction, they should encourage them to contact a treatment professional.
-This allows them actively seek advice from treatment experts on which rehab facilities may be best for them.
-Treatment experts will compassionately refer future patients to facilities with flexible financial plans, mindful of preferences, such as:
+If someone suspects a loved one or friend may be struggling with addiction, they should encourage them to contact a treatment professional.
+This allows them to actively seek advice from treatment providers on which rehab facilities may be best for them.
+Treatment providers can refer future patients to facilities with flexible financial plans that are mindful of needs such as:

 - Location (traveling or staying local)